mohammadzainabbas/Deep-Learning-CS/README.md

 ### 2. 🎨 Kaggle Challenge

-[__I’m Something of a Painter Myself__](https://www.kaggle.com/competitions/gan-getting-started/overview), a _kaggle challenge_, was introduced back in 2020 with the aim to mimic
+[__I’m Something of a Painter Myself__](https://www.kaggle.com/competitions/gan-getting-started/overview), a _kaggle challenge_, was introduced back in 2020 with the aim to mimic monet style like art in a very convincing way via GANs.

 <p align="center">